StarsRail/Cocai/README.md

 In the hard way, you want to create a separate terminal for each command:
 1. Start serving **Ollama** (for locally inferencing embedding & language models) by running `ollama serve`.
 It should be listening at `http://localhost:11434/v1`.
+2. Start Docker containers by running `docker-compose up`.
+This includes:
-2. Start serving **minIO** (for persisting data for our web frontend) by running `minio server .minio/`.
+   - **minIO** object database (for persisting data for our web frontend, including user credentials and chat history -- not thought chains, though)
-3. Start serving **Phoenix** (for debugging thought chains) by running `uv run phoenix serve`.
+   - **Arize Phoenix** platform (for debugging thought chains)
+   - **Qdrant** vector database (for the chatbot's short-term memory -- this is implemented via `mem0`)
-4. Optionally, to enable your AI Keeper to draw illustrations, start serving a "**Stable Diffusion web UI**" server with API support turned on by running `cd ../stable-diffusion-webui; ./webui.sh --api --nowebui --port 7860`.
+3. Optionally, to enable your AI Keeper to draw illustrations, start serving a "**Stable Diffusion web UI**" server with API support turned on by running `cd ../stable-diffusion-webui; ./webui.sh --api --nowebui --port 7860`.
   If Stable Diffusion is not running, the AI Keeper will still be able to generate text-based responses.
 It's just that it won't be able to draw illustrations.
-5. Finally, start serving the **chatbot** by running `just serve`.
+4. Finally, start serving the **chatbot** by running `just serve`.

 Either way, Cocai should be ready at `http://localhost:8000/chat/`.
 Log in with the dummy credentials `admin` and `admin`.